 Did you know that an elephant’s sense of smell is twice as strong as that of a bloodhound’s?
 (C, that documentary led me astray.
 Google says twice, not four times.)
-This is what I said to my therapist the other day in one of my many, futile attempts to distract from the topic at hand.
+This is what I said to my therapist the other day in one of my many futile attempts to distract from the topic at hand.
 We’ve also discussed, among other things, a documentary I watched called “Octopus Volcano,” how scallops have eyes, and what “horse” is in ASL.
-Usually, when I share a fun fact like this, there’s a brief exchange and then she goes, “Well, that used up about a minute and a half.”
+Usually, when I share a fun fact like this, there’s a brief exchange, and then she goes, “Well, that used up about a minute and a half.”
 And then we’re back where we started, just a little more entertained.
 This time, I think we probably used up, like, at least three minutes with the elephant fact.
 It may have been the most productive time-wasting fact I’ve ever pulled out of my sleeve.
 We got going on a train of thought that I think has some incredible real-world promise.

 Just imagine: search and rescue ELEPHANTS.
-The police force bring out the specially trained sniffer elephants in super-wide trailers.
+The police force brings out the specially trained sniffer elephants in super-wide trailers.
 They step down, decked out in vests that say “DO NOT PET.
-I’M WORKING”, but the vests are really just tarps secured around their bellies with bungee cords because the elephant service vest market just isn’t there yet.
-Soon, they’re working in airports, sniffing for bombs and drug trafficking.
+I’M WORKING,” but the vests are really just tarps secured around their bellies with bungee cords because the elephant service vest market just isn’t there yet.
+Soon, they’re working in airports, sniffing for bombs and drugs.
 All floors have widened stairs and elephant-safe ramps, and next to the dog relief areas are rooms with piles of dirt for the pachyderms to toss over their backs.
 Retired sniffer elephants spend their golden years relaxing with their family herd with frequent visits from their old handlers, revered as heroes for their invaluable contributions.
 I think we’re on to something, here.

 Is this a breakthrough?
 Did I have a breakthrough in therapy?!
 Yeah, yeah, it’s not about me, but a striking realization is a striking realization.
 Elephants are the next sniffer dogs.
 Maybe they’re not as motivated to please humans, and they do need to eat a tremendous amount of foliage as they travel great distances throughout the day, but I think those problems could be overcome with some creativity.
 There really is no limit to what you can take away from therapy.